IzzOnLineV2/izzonline-cv-site/README.md

   # IzzOnLine si Stefania Izzo

-  This is a code bundle for IzzOnLine si Stefania Izzo.
-The original project is available at https://www.figma.com/design/KvpCPTDddnUuHs4AzYDlVY/IzzOnLine-si-Stefania-Izzo.
+  This is a code for IzzOnLine di Stefania Izzo website: https://www.izzonline.it

   ## Running the code